HXW SD61-2 (Avatar) – Our Honest Review

 - The compact rack means lower potential for adjustability

-HXW is actually quite a popular Chinese brand of electronic drums.
+HXW is quite a popular brand of electronic drums in the Asian market.
 They also release e-drums under the brand name ‘Avatar’.
 Their offerings range from beginner models to advanced kits.
 They have only recently started to hit the American market.

 This electronic drum set is a pretty decent contender in the budget, entry-level space.
 You can’t expect high-end features, but it includes everything you need to get started!

 I’ve had some fun playing on this kit.
-I particularly like the first preset as the kit has a nice and punchy sound.
-It sounds nice through headphones or when using an amplifier.
+I particularly like the first preset as the kit has a nice and punchy sound and it sounds nice through headphones or when using an amplifier.

 Overview of the SD61-2